gonicus/clacks/plugins/libinst/src/doc/plugins/puppet.rst

 This setup will be built upon a central (Gosa-NG) Server which hosts the GIT repo as main source of the configuration data (recipes etc.).
 In addition to a basic GIT configuration, this central repo will be configured with the "Remote" feature of git.

-By adding each client into the list of remote entries, distribution of the recipes to the gosa-ng-clients can be achieved automatically using a push-mechanism.
+By adding each client into the list of remote entries, distribution of the recipes to the clacks-clients can be achieved automatically using a push-mechanism.
 Using alias-names, it is possible to define groups of hosts which will be pushed, too.

 An exemplary command would be